Brandon-Isaac/Brandon-Isaac/README.md

 ## 👋 Hello World!
 I'm Isaac Datch

 Passionate web developer with a keen eye for design and a love for creating seamless, user-friendly experiences.
-I specialize in WEB DEVELOPMENT and I'm always exploring new ways to push the boundaries of web development.
+I specialize in SOFTWARE DEVELOPMENT and I'm always exploring new ways to push the boundaries of web development.
 Also a blockchain enthusiast learning the key concepts in web 3 integration with android applications

 ### 🚀 My Tech Stack